Asperguide/asper-header/README.md

 - Update the doxygen comments to make the code clearer
 - Refactor some minor sections of the code
 - Add more unit tests for module stability

+### 1.0.5

+- Add 12 more languages to the module (es, zh-cn, zh-tw, de, ja, ko, ru, pt-br, tr, pl, cs, hu)
+- Update `messageReference.ts` in order to support such languages

 ---